drigovz/visualstudio-docs.pt-br/docs/vs-2015/modeling/edit-uml-sequence-diagrams-by-using-the-uml-api.md

 ## <a name="basic-code"></a>Código básico

 ### <a name="namespace-imports"></a>Importações de namespace
- Você deve incluir as seguintes instruções de `using`:
+ Você deve incluir as seguintes `using` instruções:

 ```
 using Microsoft.VisualStudio.Uml.Classes;